almibe/gaze/README.md

 ## Goals

- * Provide a straight forward pattern for working with text
+ * Provide a straight forward pattern for working with text and collections
  * Provide common helper functions
  * Encourage the use of functions
  * Handle unicode well (thanks to unicode-segmentation)